Dettagli progettoTipo di progetto: Sport e intrattenimento, Arte e cultura, Urbano

 "Lumenpulse provided matching RGBW linear grazing, linear ingrounds, and floodlights to support a cohesive lighting concept all around," Manahan said.
 "The quality optics, durability, and consistency, make the entire building façade work together seamlessly."

 "Everyone seems very excited by it," Manahan explained of the finished project.
-"The typical soft red look provides a strong signature look, while the dynamic scenes with other colors add variety and movement to the building for special events."
+"The typical soft red look provides a strong signature look, while the dynamic scenes with other colours add variety and movement to the building for special events."

 In the United States, the automobile is often associated with a sense of freedom and personal expression.
 With the Petersen Automotive Museum's recent lighting revitalization, it's a befitting setting for such a living legend.